 Revolutionary Girl Utena: Ain't no rule that says a girl can't wear a boy's uniform!
 Apparently there's no rule that says it has to be the same color as everyone else's, either!

-Dragon Ball's Greatest Under the Heavens martial art tournament's regulations are full of loop holes.
+The manga's Greatest Under the Heavens martial art tournament's regulations are full of loop holes.
 If you don't touch the floor out of the ring, you can fly, grow, become a giant monkey, multiply yourself, use fire-guns, stink and a long etc.

 They do have one moment of Obvious Rule Patch: Goku uses the Nimbus (a controllable semi-solid cloud) to return to the ring after being launched out of it (this was before he could fly).
 The officials find themselves in a dilemma: Goku didn't technically touch the ground outside the ring, but do clouds count as "out of the ring" if one can stand on them?
 They finally allow it this once, but also state that if Goku does that again, he'll be disqualified.